datajerk/ctf-write-ups/twctf2019/nothing_more_to_say/README.md

 When `printf` parses `%08$n`, nothing is output to stdout.
 Instead it skips to the 8th 64-bit pointer, and reads that address, then writes the output byte counter (58623) to that address.

 Why the 8th pointer?

+> Speculation:  x86_64 `printf` `%` anything will start with 6 of the registers, assuming that will be `%00$p` - `%05$p`, then the 24 bytes above would be on the stack as `06`, `07`, `08`.

 To find it, run this repeatably with different values until you find your address on the stack:

 ```
 python -c 'print "NNNNNNx " + "%08$p   " + "AAAAAAAA"' | ./warmup | grep NNNNNN